 1. Download the SafeZone app

-As a way to ensure the safety of all students, we have a new safety app called SafeZone.
-Once downloaded, you will have access to emergency or urgent assistance should you need it, first aid and the ability to report emergency incidents and concerns.
+As a way to ensure the safety of everyone on campus, we have the safety app SafeZone.
+Once downloaded, you will have access to emergency or urgent assistance should you need it, first aid, and the ability to report emergency incidents and concerns.

 The app can be used if you or someone else is in a situation where personal safety is at risk or if you or someone else is injured or hurt.
 You can either call for assistance by raising an emergency alert, request first aid or report something suspicious.

 2. Stay vigilant about money scams and fraud